Launching your product without breaking the bank

 1. Firebase or Supabase - backend as a service

-2. Stripe or Lemon squeezy - payment providers / membership management
+2. Stripe or Lemon Squeezy - payment providers / membership management

 3. Brevo or Mailchimp - for email campaings